berthayes/cp-siem/README.md

 ### Choosing your Docker host environment

 - This demo (currently) runs 16 different Docker containers, so this might be too much for your laptop.
-- Testing has been done on a c4.4xlarge EC2 instance, with good performance.
+- Testing has been done on a c4.4xlarge EC2 instance, with good performance (probably over-provisioned).
 - It's recommended to run ```docker system  prune -a``` before running ```docker-compose```

 ### Configuring the demo environment